-- (i) The implementation of appropriate streetscape amenity improvements including, street tree planting, widening of footpaths and provision of street furniture where it is appropriate to encourage a safer and more pleasant environment for pedestrians. - (ii) The provision of appropriate street lighting, which recognises the different requirements of vehicles and pedestrians and promotes safety. - (iii) The development of walkways and squares for public open spaces and pedestrian connections.
+- (i) The implementation of appropriate streetscape amenity improvements including, street tree planting, widening of footpaths and provision of street furniture where it is appropriate to encourage a safer and more pleasant environment for pedestrians. - (ii) The provision of appropriate street lighting, which recognises the different requirements of vehicles and pedestrians and promotes safety.

-Policies: 26.3.3, 26.3.4 & 26.3.5
+Policies: 26.3.3 & 26.3.4